EnterpriseDB/repmgr/README.md

 * * *

-Check that access from applications is minimalized or preferably blocked completely, so applications are not unexpectedly interrupted.
+Check that access from applications is minimized or preferably blocked completely, so applications are not unexpectedly interrupted.

 Check there is no significant replication lag on standbys attached to the